Wall Street Pummels Stellantis N.V. (STLA) After Recent Earnings Report

 STLA’s Market Performance

-STLA stocks went down by -4.55% for the week, with a monthly drop of -4.83% and a quarterly performance of -1.07%, while its annual performance rate touched -30.74%.
-The volatility ratio for the week stands at 2.43% while the volatility levels for the past 30 days are set at 2.39% for Stellantis N.V..
-The simple moving average for the period of the last 20 days is -4.75% for STLA stocks with a simple moving average of -18.28% for the last 200 days.
+STLA stocks went down by -9.73% for the week, with a monthly drop of -13.57% and a quarterly performance of -8.23%, while its annual performance rate touched -38.43%.
+The volatility ratio for the week stands at 2.73% while the volatility levels for the past 30 days are set at 2.45% for Stellantis N.V.
+The simple moving average for the period of the last 20 days is -9.25% for STLA stocks with a simple moving average of -22.38% for the last 200 days.